0pb/smalldevops/README.md

 # SmallDevops

-Small continuous developpement for python (currently for unittest only).
+Small local/offline continuous developpement for python (currently for unittest only) with no dependency.
-It consist in a python module/script that get information from your script and of a website that display those informations.
+It consist in a python module and a webpage.

 ## **Requirements**

-- Linux
+- Linux.
-- Python3 (only the module require it, you can still launch your own script in Python2.7 if you wish)
+- Python3 (only the module require it, you can still launch your own script in Python2.7 if you wish).
+- No server (flask, django etc) is required, the website is a simple html file (work offline and on any local computer without additional setup).

 ---

-## **How it looks like**
+## **How the webpage looks like**

 Commit with 3 failures in test :
 ![website](example/smalldevops.png)